-the Journal of Accounting Research; the Journal of Finance; the Journal of Financial Economics; the Journal of Accounting, Auditing and Finance; the Journal of Portfolio Management and the Review of Quantitative Finance and Accounting.
+Wasley's research has been published in the Journal of Accounting and Economics, The Accounting Review, the Journal of Accounting Research, the Journal of Finance, the Journal of Financial Economics, Contemporary Accounting Research, the Journal of Accounting, Auditing and Finance, the Journal of Portfolio Management, and the Review of Quantitative Finance and Accounting.

-Prior to his appointment at the Simon School, Wasley was a faculty member at Washington University in St. Louis and The University of Iowa.
+Prior to his appointment at the Simon School, Wasley was a faculty member at

-B.S., Accounting,

-State University of New York at Binghamton

-M.S., Accounting,
+Washington University in St. Louis and The University of Iowa.

-State University of New York at Binghamton
+BS, Accounting, State University of New York at Binghamton MS, Accounting, State University of New York at Binghamton PhD, Accounting, The University of Iowa

-Ph.D., Accounting,

-The University of Iowa

-GERARD J. WEDIG, Associate Professor of Business Administration
+GERARD J. WEDIG, Associate Professor of Business Administration; Area Coordinator, Health Sciences Management